 Steps to Remove the Yellowed Stain:

-- Moisten a sponge or cotton balls with hydrogen peroxide.
+- Moisten a sponge or cotton balls with alcohol.

 - Rub the sponge over the stained area.
 Use a small circular motion.

-- If the stains are very yellow, it will help to leave the hydrogen peroxide to set for a few minutes before wiping it away.
+- If the stains are very yellow, it may help to leave the alcohol to set for a few minutes before wiping it away.

-- Rinse the sponge thoroughly and wipe the area with plain water to remove the peroxide.
+- Rinse the sponge thoroughly and wipe the area with plain water to remove the alcohol.